How To Promote Your Business Locally (& Gain New Customers)

 9) Online Directories

-If your business has a brick and mortar location, then you should create profiles with online directories.
-For example, if you create a Google Business Profile, your business will show up on Google maps and in the local section of Google search results.
+If your business has a brick-and-mortar location, then you should create profiles with online directories.
+For example, if you create a Google Business Profile, your business will show up on Google Maps and in the local section of Google search results.

 Other examples of online directories are Yelp, Bing Places, Facebook Pages, etc. You’ll find a long list of directories here.